valueflows/valueflows/docs/introduction/concepts.md

 Value flows can be traversed forwards ("tracking") or backwards ("tracing").
 Often people use the term "provenance" when looking backwards towards the source of some resource, sometimes when a problem emerges (as in a disease outbreak from food), sometimes to know the quality of the resource (as in wanting local humanely produced food with lower ecological impact).

-The data structures of ValueFlows provide the ability to trace or track any value flow, no matter how long or complex:
+The data structures of ValueFlows provide the ability to trace or track any value flow, no matter how long or complex, see [Track and Trace](appendix/track.md).

-* For an EconomicResource:
-    * after: EconomicEvents that are inputs to Processes or Transfers
-    * before: EconomicEvents that are outputs from Processes or Transfers
-* For a Process or Transfer:
-    * after: EconomicEvents that are outputs
-    * before: EconomicEvents that are inputs
-* For an EconomicEvent:
-    * after:
-        * a Process or Transfer to which it is an input, or
-        * an EconomicResource which it affected as the output of a Process or Transfer
-    * before:
-        * a Process or Transfer from which is is an output, or
-        * if it is an input to a Process or Transfer, the EconomicResource which it affects.

-When the same economic resource is both input and output of a process, and more than one resource is involved, the tracking identifier is used.
-And example of this would be partial load shipments, where many separate shipments are included in the same shipment process.

-When the same economic resource is both input and output of a process, sometimes a series of processes, such as for repair or quality testing or a workflow where a resource is refined through stages like writing/editing/etc, the stage must be identified, based on the kind of process the resource was last output of.